 This vertical-style juicer can hold a maximum capacity of just under 12 fluid ounces, which is an appropriate single serving size of juice.
 If you want to make larger quantities of juice, you’ll have to do it in batches with this juicer.
 But if you’re looking for a quick way to make a morning cup of juice for one, it’s perfect.
 It’s got a compact size that should fit easily in a small kitchen and is available in three fresh, fun colors including mint, pink, and white.

-The Omega Cold Press 365 Juicer is small but mighty and breaks the mold for masticating juicers.
+The Omega Cold Press 365 Juicer breaks the mold for masticating juicers.
 It packs a good amount of power into a smaller, lighter, more nimble machine with an affordable price tag to match.
 The juicer has enough power to juice everything from carrots to apples to leafy greens and it's user-friendly.
+Our tester was impressed with its power, calling it "small, but mighty."

 This juicer doesn't come with many additional features, which keeps things simple and efficient, given the price.
-According to its manual, there are accessories that can be purchased separately to make the machine more versatile, including a slicing/shredding attachment and a sorbet making attachment.
 You won't want to shove large quantities of food down its maw and small feed tube, but it can handle most whole carrots and celery stalks.
+For casual juicers and those with space constraints, this model is a winner.

 Method of extraction: This is the first thing to consider when selecting a juicer.
 As mentioned in our introduction, centrifugal juicers use high-speed spinning blades to quickly chop produce and extract juice, but they can create heat that destroys heat-sensitive nutrients.
 They tend to produce less juice and wet pulp.